Soroushnk/Astro/README.md

 - ** **
 ## Requirement
-You just need an ubuntu 20.02 on a VPS. easy !!
+You just need an ubuntu 20.02 on a VPS. easy !! you can test it on other OS's like debian.

 ## 🛠️ Installation Steps